Video ads can turn viewers into customers and ideas into actions to drive sales. But where do you start?

 Click Import after placing your Artboard on the Scene Builder line to add your video to your project's workspace.
 Click the Preview button in the center of your workspace to watch the animation.

-Understanding Auto Animation in Linearity Move
+Understanding Auto Animate in Linearity Move

-Let's focus on the project's .curve file to understand better how Auto Animation operates.
 The .curve file contains every Artboard, each with the same elements bearing identical names.

 For instance, Card 1 is named "Card 1" in the first and second Artboards.
 The key difference lies in their Positions.
 Similarly, the text element transforms as it shifts to the left, with other cards following, aligning themselves to the center of the Artboard.